 Of course, you can also take "sense a place" photographs with a telephoto lens - as long as you include the surrounding area in the frame.
 Just shoot wide, and don't fill the frame with the subject.

 Getting back to telling the story, pictures of wild animals and beautiful landscapes are not the only pictures that tell the story of your photo safari.
-Behind-the-scenes shots do that, too.
+Behind-the-scenes shots, like the one above, do that, too.

 Behind-the-scenes pictures also bring back memories of your long safari drives and time with your guide - and how close the animals actually come your safari vehicle.